Must-Visit Museums in Japan: From Tokyo to Naoshima

 21st Century Museum of Contemporary Art (Kanazawa)

-SANAA's circular glass building has no front or back — visitors can enter from any direction.
+The 21st Century Museum of Contemporary Art, Kanazawa has SANAA's circular glass building with no front or back — visitors can enter from any direction.
 Leandro Erlich's "Swimming Pool" allows visitors to look up through a layer of water at people standing above.
-It perfectly captures the museum's philosophy of openness.
+It perfectly captures the museum's philosophy of openness, and it is one of the clearest answers for travelers specifically searching for a circular glass museum by SANAA in Japan.

 Adachi Museum of Art (Shimane)